Applied Adult Social Work

 Three half-day, online masterclasses will be delivered on the following dates:

 - 'Defensible decision making; legal literacy in adult social care' - Wednesday 8th March, 09:30 to 13:00

 - 'Strengths based approaches to supporting wellbeing: co-production, technology enhanced care and the duty to prevent needs' - Wednesday 26th April, 09:30 to 13:00 (due to UCU strike action, this masterclass will no longer run on Wednesday 22nd March, but will now run on the new date)

 - 'Working with people with Hoarding Behaviour: the interface between capacity, safeguarding and the multi-agency context' - Wednesday 14th June, 09:30 to 13:00

 - 'Diversity, Equalities and Inclusion in Adult social care: meeting the needs of marginalised groups', Wednesday 12th July, 09:30 to 13:00

 Please note, this only applies to the modules.
-The masterclasses and conference are non-credit bearing.
+The masterclasses are non-credit bearing.